pwr-ai/JuDDGES/scripts/nsa/README.md

 ### 0. **`find_remove_changed_document_lists.py`**

 - **Purpose:** Finds and removes changed document lists in the `dates` collection in MongoDB.
 It acquire number of documents for each date and saves it to the `dates_num_docs` collection.
 Then it compares number of documents for each date with the previous number of documents and if they are changed, it removes the date from the `dates` collection. **It is recommended to run this script only to update the dataset fully.
-Do not run it in the middle of the pipeline as it will remove newly scraped document lists.**
+Do not run it in the middle of the pipeline as it will remove newly scraped document lists.**  To enable this step in `full_procedure.py`, set `find_remove_changed_document_lists_iterations` to positive number eg. `1`.
+It is disabled by default ie. `0`.
 - **Usage:**
   ```bash
   python find_remove_changed_document_lists.py [OPTIONS]